VladimirVlasov/ftyers.github.io/2018-komp-ling/practicals/segmentation-response.md

 - On that list, Wright was listed along with many of the USA's other greatest architects including Eero Saarinen, I.M.
 Pei, Louis Kahn, Philip Johnson, and Ludwig Mies van der Rohe; he was the only architect who had more than one building on the list.

 Spacy has broblems with clauses like in:
+- I have hardly anything in common with myself and should stand very quietly in a corner, content that I can breathe".
+- Discourse 5 of that work, "Knowledge Its Own End", is a recent statement of a Christian educational perennialism.

+Both nltk and spacy has problems with ':\n' sequence, but in different sentences.

 ## Maxmatch tokenization